 How to Convert a TIF file

-Converting a TIF file is just a few clicks away.
-If you have an image editor that supports TIF files but you want to save it as something else, like a JPG for example, there are only two steps.
+Converting a TIF file is easy.
+If your image editor supports TIF files but you want to save it in a different format , like a JPG for example, there are only three steps.

 First, you’ll hover your cursor over the ‘File’ tab.
-Then, you’ll find and select ‘Save as’, which will then list various formats you can convert your TIF file to.
-And there you have it, once a TIF, now a JPG.
+Then, you’ll find and select ‘Save as’.
+There will then be a list of various formats you can choose to click and convert your TIF file to.
+And there you have it – once a TIF, now a JPG.

 History of the TIF file

 The TIF was created by the Aldus Corporation (a software company known for the development of PageMaker) for use in desktop publishing.
 The latest version for TIF formatting is version 6.0 which was developed in 1992.
-In 1994, Adobe acquired the Aldus Corporation, and since then minor technical notes and extensions have been added to the format.
+In 1994, Adobe acquired the Aldus Corporation.
+Since then, minor technical notes and extensions have been added to the format.
 Several specifications have been based on the most recent TIF 6.0, such as TIFF/EP, TIFF/IT, TIFF-F, and TIFF-FX.

-TIF formatting was created to attempt to get desktop scanners and developers to unanimously agree on a common image file format during a time that loads of image file formats existed.
+TIF formatting was created to attempt to get desktop scanners and developers to unanimously agree on a common image file format during a time when lots of image file formats existed.
 TIF formatting since then has become extensively used across a variety of creative fields and even used in geo-mapping.
 Geographers have created a public domain Metabase that uses a specific type of TIFF file, a geoTIFF.

 At inception, TIF files only supported black and white images, but later adapted and included the color palette.
 Fun fact, the color palette was only introduced in the 5.0 revision in 1988.